Elliptical Perturbations for Differential Privacy: Elliptical Distributions

 \begin{definition} [\citealp{fang2017symmetric}] A measure, $P$, over a locally convex space $\mbX$ is called elliptical if and only if its characteristic functional, $\widetilde P:\mbX^* \to \mathbb C$, has the form

-where $\mu\in \mbX$, $C$ is a symmetric, positive definite, continuous bilinear form on $\mbX^* \times \mbX^*$, and $\phi_0$ is a positive definite function over $\mbR$, which is continuous at $0$ and satisfies $\phi_0(0)=1$. \end{definition} Definition \ref{d:ellip} implies that the distribution of $P$ is uniquely determined by knowing $\mu$, $C$, and $\phi_0$.
+where $\mu\in \mbX$, $C$ is a symmetric, positive definite, continuous bilinear form on $\mbX^* \times \mbX^*$, and $\phi_0$ is a positive function on $\mbR$, which is continuous at $0$ and satisfies $\phi_0(0)=1$. \end{definition} Definition \ref{d:ellip} implies that the distribution of $P$ is uniquely determined by knowing $\mu$, $C$, and $\phi_0$.
 The object $\mu$ denotes the center of the distribution; we will say a distribution is centered if $\mu=0$.
 The object $C$ is often called the covariance or dispersion operator.
 In general, $C$ can either be identified as an operator or bilinear form (in fact a $(0,2)$ tensor).
-We avoid introducing extra notation and will let $C(g)$ denote the operator version and $C(f,g)$ the bilinear form.
+We avoid introducing extra notation we will let $C(g)$ denote the operator version and $C(f,g)$ the bilinear form.

-We begin by presenting a second characterization of elliptical measures.
-This is a well known result, but we are unaware of a reference for this level of generality.
-We cite \citet{fang2017symmetric}, which covers the multivariate case, but the proof is the same for general LCS. \begin{theorem}[\citealp{fang2017symmetric}] Let $X \in \mbX$ be an elliptically distributed random variable.
+We begin by presenting a second characterization of elliptical measures, which is due to \citet{kingman1972random}, and is stated more explicitly in \citet{boente2014characterization}. \begin{theorem}[\citealp{boente2014characterization}] Let $X \in \mbX$ be an elliptically distributed random variable such that $C$ does not have finite rank.
 Then there exists a mean zero Gaussian process $Z \in \mbX$ with covariance operator $C$, an element $\mu \in \mbX$, and a strictly positive random variable $V \in \mbR^+$, that is independent of $Z$, and satisfies $X \overset{\mcL}{=} \mu + VZ.$ \end{theorem}

 This result is often phrased as ``every elliptical distribution is a scalar mixture of Gaussian processes."
 While it is, of course, a fascinating result in its own right, it also provides a simple method of generating and simulating from arbitrary elliptical distributions.